Acute neck pain

 Overview

 Figure 1. (side view) The neck region is called the cervical spine.
-Protected within the bones of the cervical spine are the spinal cord and nerves.
-The seven cervical bones (vertebrae) are numbered C1 to C7.
-Each bone is separated and cushioned by shock-absorbing discs.
-The spinal nerves pass through bony canals to branch out to the neck and arms.
+It has seven bones (vertebrae) numbered C1 to C7.
+These bones protect the spinal cord and nerves.
+Between each bone is a disc that acts like a shock-absorbing cushion.
+The spinal nerves pass through bony canals and go to the body and arms.

 Types of neck pain

-With the most range of motion, the cervical spine can be prone to overuse and injury (Fig. 1).
-Neck pain ranges from mild to severe depending on the amount of injury, and can be acute or chronic.
+The cervical spine has the most range of motion and is prone to injury (Fig. 1).
+Neck pain ranges from mild to severe depending on the amount of injury.
+It can be acute or chronic.

-Acute neck pain occurs suddenly and usually heals within several days to weeks.
-The source of pain is usually in the muscles and ligaments, joints, or discs.
+Acute neck pain starts suddenly and heals in a few days to weeks.
+The source is usually from the muscles, ligaments, joints, or discs.

-- Chronic neck pain persists for more than 3 months; it may be felt all the time or worsen with certain activities.
-Although its source may be hard to determine, contributing factors include nerve damage, tissue scarring, arthritis, or emotional effects of pain.
-People with chronic symptoms may be referred to a pain specialist (see Pain Management).
+Chronic neck pain persists for more than 3 months.
+It may be felt all the time or worsen with certain activities.
+The source may be nerve damage, scar tissue, arthritis, or stress.
+People with chronic symptoms may be referred to a pain specialist. (see Pain Management).

 What are the symptoms?

-Signs and symptoms of neck pain may be stiffness, tightness, aching, burning or stabbing or shooting pains, pressure, or tingling.
-Muscles can feel sore or tense in the neck, face, or shoulders.
-Muscles can spasm when they go into a state of extreme contraction (e.g., after whiplash).
-Movement may be restricted — perhaps you cannot turn your head.
+Muscle spasm is a state of extreme contraction.
+Perhaps you cannot turn your head.
 If nerves are involved, pain, tingling, numbness, or weakness may develop in your shoulders, arms or hands.

-Neck pain along with a severe headache, fever, or nausea could be a sign of infection or a bleed in the brain.
-If your neck is so stiff that you can't touch your chin to chest, seek medical help immediately.
+Neck pain along with a severe headache, fever, or nausea can be a sign of infection or a bleed in the brain.
+If your neck is so stiff that you can't touch your chin to chest, get medical help immediately.

 What are the causes?

-- Injury or trauma: A whiplash injury, sports injury, or fall can strain or tear muscles and ligaments.
+- Muscle strain: A whiplash injury, sports injury, or fall can strain or tear muscles and ligaments.
 Fractures can occur.

-- Bulging or herniated disc: The gel-like center of a spinal disc can bulge or rupture through a weak area in the wall and compress nerves.
+- Bulging or herniated disc: The soft center of a disc can push or rupture through the disc wall and pinch a nerve.

-- Pinched nerve: Compression of a spinal nerve as it leaves the canal can cause pain to travel down the arm into the hands or fingers.
-Pinched nerve pain differs from carpal tunnel syndrome, which usually involve numbness.
+- Pinched nerve: Compression of a spinal nerve in the neck can cause pain to travel down the arm into the hands.
+Carpal tunnel syndrome usually involves numbness and tingling.

-- Stenosis: Narrowing of the bony canals in the spine can compress the cord and nerves, causing them to swell and inflame.
+- Stenosis: Narrowing of the bony canals in the spine can compress the cord and nerves.

 How is a diagnosis made?